Bringing goods into Ireland from Great Britain (GB)

 Pre-Boarding Notification (PBN)

-If you bring goods from GB to Ireland using a RoRo ferry service (accompanied or unaccompanied), a Pre-Boarding Notification must be submitted to Irish Customs.
+If you bring goods from GB to Ireland using a RoRo ferry service (accompanied or unaccompanied), a PBN must be submitted to Irish Customs.
 This notification must be submitted in advance of the goods leaving GB.

-Vehicles will not be allowed to board in GB unless they have a valid PBN.
+Vehicles will not be allowed to board ferries in GB without a valid PBN.

 Next: Bringing goods into Ireland from an EU Member State through Great Britain (GB)